KelvinMutuku/alx-system_engineering-devops/README.md

 # System Engineering and DevOps - Bash, Scripting, Web Stack/Web Stack Debugging, Networking & Security, CI/CD

-This repository contains programs written for the system engineering and DevOps In these projects, I worked with Bash and practiced writing Bash scripts to automate tasks.
+This repository contains programs written for system engineering and DevOps I worked with Bash on these projects and practiced writing Bash scripts to automate tasks.
 I learned about the OSI model and various Linux networking tools.
 Further, I configured a distributed system contained follows: